icicleio/icicle/README.md

 - [Promises](#promises): Placeholders for future values of asynchronous operations.
 Callbacks registered with promises may return values and throw exceptions.
 - [Loop (event loop)](#loop): Used to schedule functions, run timers, handle signals, and poll sockets for pending data or available writes.
 - [Sockets](#sockets): Implement asynchronous network and file operations.
-- [Streams](#streams) Common interface for reading and writing from sockets or transforming data.
+- [Streams](#streams): Common interface for reading and writing from sockets or transforming data.
 - [Timers](#timers): Used to schedule functions for execution after an interval of time or after other available events are handled.
 - [Event Emitters](#event-emitters): Allows objects to emit events that execute a set of registered callbacks.